tiagovbarreto/ticketing/README.md

 ## About
 The intention of doing this project was to understand how to develop a fullstack application based on microsevices architecture using React, Nuxt, Node, Typescript and Kubernets.

-## Inspiration
-The knowledge was acquired in Stephen Grider's Microservices with Node JS and React Course.
-The objective of the course was to develop and deploy fullstack microservice applications following best practices using React, Next, Node.js, TypeScript and Kubernets.

-Thank you a lot Stephen!!!

 ## Features
 List of features ready and TODOs for future development